SimonRosengren/assistant/README.md

 # Assistant

-A personal assistant agent built with TypeScript and Anthropic Claude, featuring both CLI and web interfaces.
+A personal assistant agent built with TypeScript and Anthropic Claude, featuring both CLI and web interfaces aswell as a Slack integration.

 ## Features